mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 For a developer/architect,nothing more enthralling than trying out disruptive latest technology like MapR.

-MapR-ES provides cutting edge streaming capabilities and [high performance + scalability](https://mapr.com/blog/kafka-vs-mapr-streams-why-mapr/) as compared to Apache kafka.
+MapR-ES provides cutting edge streaming capabilities which is [highly performanant & scalable](https://mapr.com/blog/kafka-vs-mapr-streams-why-mapr/) as compared to Apache kafka.
 The latest release of MapR 6.1 provides Kafka Streaming support (eg KStream, KTable etc).

 This is great!!!
 As a developer/architect, I would like to build streaming application which is agnostic of broker